 - Personal property – In Texas, you can keep all of the contents of your home as long as they are worth less than $50,000.00 if you are single and $100,000 if you are a member of a family.
 You are required to list all the assets that you own, under penalty of perjury, but these large limits allow virtually all honest debtors to retain all their assets as exempt.

-Get Help from Our Waco and Killeen Bankruptcy Attorney
+Get Help from a Waco Bankruptcy Attorney

-If you are considering a bankruptcy, talk with attorney Erin B. Shank about your options.
+If you are considering bankruptcy, talk with attorney Erin B. Shank about your options.
 Erin has been practicing exclusively bankruptcy law in Texas for almost 40 years.
-She has represented literally thousands of Texas, just like you, find honorable solutions to their debt and credit challenges.
+She has represented literally thousands of Texas, just like you, to find honorable solutions to their debt and credit challenges.
 Contact our office for a free, virtual, initial consultation to explore your bankruptcy options.